AJ Reid

 Mr. Douchebag Esq. had been the final proverbial straw.

-At twenty-seven, her track record with men could be summed up in one word.
-Disastrous.
+At twenty-seven, her track record with men could be summed up in one word: disastrous.
 No exaggeration.
 If dating cheaters and liars were an Olympic event, she would be sporting one gold and two silver medals next to her row of endurance riding ribbons and trophies back home.
 Her first mare was the embodiment of trust and loyalty and could teach her exes a lesson or two.

 A sharp nudge to the ribs pulled her from her reverie.
 Not that she could hear herself think over the blaring noise.
 Not really.